japgolly/scalajs-benchmark/README.md

 1. Compile; run in browser.
 Done.

+## Support
+If you like what I do
+—my OSS libraries, my contributions to other OSS libs, [my programming blog](https://japgolly.blogspot.com)— and you'd like to support me, more content, more lib maintenance, [please become a patron](https://www.patreon.com/japgolly)!
+I do all my OSS work unpaid so showing your support will make a big difference.

 ---

 *Note: This is not affiliated with the official [Scala.JS](http://www.scala-js.org/) project; it's just named to be informative rather than interesting.*